claj/reduce-fsm/README.md

 ## Features
 reduce-fsm provides a simple way to specify clojure [finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine), it allows you to:

-- Define define state machines that accumulate values (in the same was that reduce does)
+- Define define state machines that accumulate values (in the same way that reduce does)
 - Create lazy sequences from state machines
 - Perform stateful filtering with clojures filter/remove functions
 - Visualize the resulting state machines with graphviz